 The Smithsonian’s image contest has some outstanding entries, so take a look.
 Excellent examples can be found in this set of images.
 Through the use of color, contrast, or composition, these images tell distinct stories and provoke strong emotional responses.

-Unlike style, aesthetics have a far broader scope and are inseparable from our society and help define what we consider attractive and artistic.
+Unlike style, aesthetics has a far broader scope and are inseparable from our society and help define what we consider attractive and artistic.

 Final Words